BrandonTang89/bdd_engine/README.md

 Each required BDD is recursively constructed, ensuring that the reductions are done correctly during construction such that each reduced BDD has a unique ID within the graph.

 # Repository Layout
-The project is a tree-walk interpreter so it has 3 parts:
+The project is a tree-walk interpreter so it has 3 internal parts:
 - A lexer
     - `token.h` contains the token types and scanner interface
 - A recursive descent parser